Laharah/redlist/README.md

 ### Spotify

 The first time you give [RED]list a Spotify url, you will have to grant it access to read your playlists, even if the playlist is public.
 This involves visiting a Spotify link [RED]list gives you and pasting back the (broken) URL Spotify sends you to.
 This URL contains an access code for [RED]list to poll the Spotify API.
 It does not grant [RED]list permissions to read anything but your playlists.
+It also allows redlist to create (private) playlists for you (should you want it to).
 [RED]list stores this api token in the config directory and refreshes and re-uses it for future use.

 ## Configuration